 According to a HubSpot content marketing report from 2014, nearly three-fourths of consumers prefer to research companies and businesses through articles, instead of annoying advertisements.

-Content is the backbone of a thriving business.
+Content is the backbone of a thriving business and on page SEO is the backbone of content marketing.
 You’ve probably heard the saying, “content is king.”
 But, there is way more to successful content marketing than just “content.”
 You have to publish the kind of content that will drive traffic and grow your business.

-You’ll also notice that when you start creating in-depth content, you’ll see a corresponding increase in traffic from long-tail searches.
+You’ll also notice that when you start creating in-depth content, you’ll see a corresponding increase in traffic from long-tail searches, a very specific keyword phrase indicating buyer positioning and urgency.
+These help search engines give you juice because you are helping people solve problems with your content.

 These days, your customers are smarter than you think.
 You have to be willing to listen to and learn from them – their search for solutions motivates them to ask certain questions.
 Those questions can tell you exactly what they want most from you.